ivoarch/GrapheneOS-Setup/README.md

 ### 📝 Practices that I personally try to follow in my setup

 > - Secure device with strong password.
-> - Use separate profiles for apps requiring Google Services.
 > - Keep devices up to date to ensure I recieve the latest security patches.
 > - Encrypt sensitive data.
 > - Do not plug my device into unknown ports.